Advertiser Disclosure

 Reciprocal benefits coming soon for MileagePlus and TrueBlue frequent flyers.
 Image Credit: United

 No mention is made about reciprocal lounge access, presumably because JetBlue doesn’t yet have its own lounges or provide its business class or elite status holders with any form of lounge access.
-This could change once JetBlue opens its first lounges at Boston (BOS) and JFK, hopefully before the end of the year.
-The timeline for the new reciprocal benefits will be revealed later this year.
+This could change once JetBlue opens its first lounges at Boston (BOS) and JFK, hopefully before the end of 2025.

 Finally, beginning in 2027, JetBlue will grant United slot access for up to 7 daily departures at JFK.
 This is a tactical move for United, as it affords the airline access to JFK — an airport dominated by American, Delta, and, of course, JetBlue.
-To balance out the books, JetBlue and United will also share 8 flight times at Newark.
+JetBlue and United will also share 8 flight times at Newark to balance out the books.

-United has also moved hotel, car, cruise, and travel insurance bookings to Paisly by JetBlue.
+United has also moved hotel, car, cruise, and travel insurance bookings to TrueBlue Travel.

 Hot Tip: